mooseyscountrygarden.com » Perennial Plants« Korean Angelica | Clary Sage »

 Agastache

-Agastache was one of my early seed purchases (I didn't know then that it was a perennial).
+Agastache was one of my early perennial seed purchases.
 I didn't know that it would be so generous in providing me with new seedlings, and dutifully collected my own seed after the first flowering season.

 The blue variety is my favourite.
 I have a theory that the stems of the blue seedlings are darker than those of the white variety.
 This is a well known foxglove theory, still unproven in the Moosey garden!